communicationDL1/SI-AMC/README.md

 # SI-AMC
 The implement of SI-AMC using keras and Matlab.
-Note: This work has already been submitted to WCNC 2024 and the repository contains some of the implementation code for our research work.
-Once the paper is accepted, all the code and the model will be released at that time！
+Note: This work has already been accepted by IEEE WCNC 2024 and the repository contains some of the implementation code for our research work.
+# Requirements
+Matlab 2022a, keras=2.9.0 tensorflow-gp=2.9.0, python 3.8+
+# Matlab code
+1. Simulate IEEE 802.11p environment to generate datasets with varying signal-to-noise ratios (SNR) which ranges from -10dB to 10dB under different scenarios.
+2. Adaptive Modulation and Coding
+# Python code
+Utilize Keras to train Scenario Identification model for ECNN.
+# Paper
+Pending publication！